 The steering committee for the VAMP project became a formal collaboration at the Astro-viz 2006 Workshop in Pasadena in November 2006.
 Members of this the steering committee are: Lars Lindberg Christensen (ESA/Hubble), Robert Hurt (Spitzer Science Center/IPAC), and Ryan Wyatt (California Academy of Sciences).
-Prior to November 2006, VAMP lived as the “Virtual Repository” working group of the International Astronomical Union (IAU)’s Communicating Astronomy with the Public Commission (IAU Division XII Commission 55).
-VAMP is still a Working Group under this commission.
-Adrienne Gauthier (University of Arizona) is chair of the IAU Commission 55 Working Group.
+Prior to November 2006, VAMP lived as the “Virtual Repository” working group of the International Astronomical Union (IAU)’s Communicating Astronomy with VAMP was a Working Group under this commission until 2013 with Adrienne Gauthier (University of Arizona) and Robert Hurt (SSC) as chair.

 The Steering Committee members are:

 Lars Lindberg Christensen is a science communication specialist heading the Hubble European Space Agency Information Centre group in Munich, Germany.
 Here, he is responsible for public outreach and education for the NASA/ESA Hubble Space Telescope in Europe.

 He obtained his Master’s Degree in physics and astronomy from the University of Copenhagen, Denmark.
 Before assuming his current position, he spent a decade working as a science communicator and technical specialist for Tycho Brahe Planetarium in Copenhagen.